muhammetozendev/typeorm-transaction-module/README.md

 # Description

-A NestJS module to make TypeORM transaction management easier across different services.s
+A NestJS module to make TypeORM transaction management easier across different services.

 # How it works